 2) For the test, a sinusoidal signal at frequencies of 315 Hz, 400 Hz, 500 Hz, 630 Hz, 800 Hz and 1 000 Hz is used.
 The duration of the sine wave shall be < 1 s.
 The sinusoidal signal level shall be the nominal signal level.
 In order to ensure a reliable activation, a conditioning sequence is inserted before the actual measurement, in case of active headsets.
 The conditioning sequence is according to clause 7.3.7 of [ITU-T P.501].
 The short conditioning sequences (either male or female) should be used.
 The level of the activation signal is the nominal signal level.

 3) The signal to harmonic distortion ratio is measured selectively up to 7 kHz.
+If supporting super-wideband and/or fullband speech, it is measured selectively up to 20 kHz.

 4) The test is repeated using a signal level 10 dB higher than the nominal signal level.
 The level of the activation signal is kept at the nominal signal level.